OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 In addition to choosing the appropriate authentication system, API access should be considered privileged and use Multi-Factor Authentication (MFA) for all user access.

-For more information, consult Kubernetes authentication reference document at <https://kubernetes.io/docs/reference/access-authn-authz/authentication>
+For more information, consult Kubernetes authentication reference documentation at <https://kubernetes.io/docs/reference/access-authn-authz/authentication>

 ### API Authorization - Implement role-based access control